 Babington, 77, admitted to almost all of the details of the accounts provided by the victims in the Globe report.

 Jennings went to the Globe with her story in 2017 and to the U.S. Olympic Committee in 2019, according to the Globe.
-The triangle icon that indicates to play.
+Jennings said in the.

 While SafeSport was researching the claims, Jennings searched for other victims and helped the investigation along.
 The Globe said she conducted more than 50 interviews over hundreds of hours.
 She directed SafeSport to Beckford, now Darlene Pearson, the former Wellesley student, and Fairchild.